tkhyeung/ddd-hexagonal/README.md

 * Domain-driven design
 * Performance monitoring by AOP
 * Request Response Logging by Filter
-* JUnit5 Test with loading properties and using ReflectionTestUtils to inject value
+* JUnit5 Test with loading properties, using ReflectionTestUtils to inject value and doAnswer

 Swagger: